Fresh Egg seminar - Sharing the Value of Experience - 24th January, 2019.

 Duncan Heath shared the roots of Nudge Theory and how it has developed over the last few decades to become one of the most powerful tools in the arsenal of government bodies the world over.
 Numerous examples of Nudge Theory being applied to solve public sector problems were given, from preventing graffiti to reducing the rate of non-attendance to hospital appointments.

 Duncan then explained the process for developing ‘nudges’, including understanding the needs and fears of your users, understanding the resources your business has available to it and applying knowledge of how emotions and cognitive biases impact our decision-making process.
-He gave some examples of where Nudge Theory has been used in the commercial world and how testing ‘nudges’ not only allows companies to prove its
+He gave some examples of where Nudge Theory has been used in the commercial world and how testing ‘nudges’ not only allows companies to prove its value, but also to learn how to refine ‘nudges’ over time.

 Session 5 - How to effectively forecast when planning digital experiences.